SiddharthC98/CSCB20-Databases-and-Web-Applications/README.md

 # CSCB20-Databases-and-Web-Applications

-To see view project, download all the files then execute index.html
+To view full project, download all the files then execute index.html